Paul L. Smith

-Paul Lawrence Smith (June 24, 1936 – April 25, 2012) was an American-Israeli actor and director.
+Paul Lawrence Smith (June 24, 1936 – April 25, 2012) was an American actor.
 Burly, bearded and imposing, he appeared in feature films and occasionally on television since the 1960s, generally playing "heavies" and bad guys.
 His most notable roles include Hamidou, the vicious prison guard in Midnight Express (1978), Bluto in Robert Altman's Popeye (1980), Gideon in the ABC miniseries Masada (1981), Glossu "Beast" Rabban in David Lynch's Dune (1984) and Falkon in Red Sonja (1985).
 He was most frequently credited as Paul Smith or Paul L. Smith, but was also billed as P. L. Smith and Paul Lawrence Smith.

 Career

 Smith's first acting role, at age 24, was in Otto Preminger's 1960 epic Exodus, which was filmed in Israel.
 This was his first visit to the country.
 In 1967, Smith returned to Israel as a Mahal volunteer in the Six-Day War and remained for six years, appearing in locally filmed features and television productions.
 He received director credit on the 1970 documentary Milhemet 20 HaShanim (War of 20 Years) and the 1972 crime drama Jacko Vehayatzaniot (Jacko and the Prostitute or Tel Aviv Call Girls).